edgeless-project/edgeless/documentation/basic_concepts.md

 * The configuration of the resource instance (`configurations`).
 Each resource requires a specific set of key-values.
-For instance, the `http-ingress` resource shown in the example needs the host name and type of HTTP command to match the incoming requests.
+For instance, the `http-ingress` resource shown in the example needs the host name and type of HTTP command to match the incoming requests. _Deployment requirements can be added here, see `annotations` for functions_

 The example above shows a workflow consisting of an http-ingress and two processing functions.